Jeremiah A. Johnson

 Technology Areas

-Drug Delivery: Microparticles & Nanoparticles / Therapeutics: Small Molecules, Proteins & Antibodies / Chemicals & Materials: Polymers, Nanotechnology & Nanomaterials, Catalysis & Synthesis, Composites, Metals / Sensing & Imaging: Chemical & Radiation Sensing, Imaging, Optical Sensing / Energy & Distribution: Electrochemical Devices, Energy Storage, Photovoltaics / Biotechnology: Biomanufacturing, Biomedical Devices & Systems / Drug Discovery and Research Tools: Cell Interrogation / Biomaterials & Bioelectronics: Health Monitoring, Medical Device Coatings / Diagnostics: Imaging Agents / Environmental Engineering: Sustainability & Recycling, Water Treatment / Electronics & Photonics: Semiconductors
+Drug Delivery: Microparticles & Nanoparticles / Therapeutics: Small Molecules, Proteins & Antibodies / Chemicals & Materials: Polymers, Nanotechnology & Nanomaterials, Catalysis & Synthesis, Composites, Metals / Sensing & Imaging: Chemical & Radiation Sensing, Imaging, Optical Sensing / Energy & Distribution: Electrochemical Devices, Energy Storage, Photovoltaics / Biotechnology: Biomanufacturing, Biomedical Devices & Systems, Tissue Engineering / Drug Discovery and Research Tools: Cell Interrogation / Biomaterials & Bioelectronics: Health Monitoring, Medical Device Coatings / Diagnostics: Imaging Agents / Environmental Engineering: Sustainability & Recycling, Water Treatment / Electronics & Photonics: Semiconductors

 Background and Education